-2 end-of-day routines Take supplies from desk Ofeare on desk Memory The numbered items and Altention are the steps created Provinzation for a child on the icat autism spectrum.
-The The second items with checkmarks 0 0 are those a general education teacher on jacket would use with her (1) br a backpack to class.
-Children on the spectrum need the (2) which the convect (22) walk to convect bus (stay frause (23) get on the bus (24) sit in your scat on bus return to a steps spelled out more explicitly.
+2 end-of-day routines

+The numbered items are the steps created for a child on the autism spectrum.
+The items with checkmarks are those a general education teacher would use with her class.
+Children on the spectrum need the steps spelled out more explicitly.